Beware of the Bait!

 Send an email with the time and date of the call or text, the number it originated from and what was requested.

-Send an email with the content of the message you received along with the social media account it originated from.
+Send an email with the content of the message you received along with the social media account where it originated.

 If you supplied personal information via email, phone, social media or other means to someone you suspect was scamming you, contact Navy Federal 24/7 at 1-888-842-6328.
 Call us collect internationally at 703-255-8837.